AthiraThulasi/JavaLearningJournal/36_Map/README.md

 ^ means exponentiation (power)

-31 is a prime number used to reduce collisions
+31 (base multiplier) is a prime number used to reduce collisions.

 ```
 ```
 +------------------------------+